patrickfav/bytes-java/README.md

 custom transformers if a specific feature is not provided by the default implementation (see `BytesTransformer`).
-Depending on the type (mutable vs immutable) and transformer it will overwrite the internal byte array or always create a copy first.
+Depending on the type (mutable vs immutable) and transformer it will overwrite the internal byte array or create a copy first.

 ```java
 Bytes result = Bytes.wrap(array1).transform(myCustomTransformer);